-The primary uncertainty associated with the estimates of CH_4 emissions from MSW and industrial waste landfills concerns the characterization of landfills.
+The primary uncertainty associated with the estimates of $CH_4$ emissions from MSW and industrial waste landfills concerns the characterization of landfills.
 There is also a high degree of uncertainty and variability associated with the first order decay model, particularly when a homogeneous waste composition and hypothetical decomposition rates are applied to heterogeneous landfills (IPCC 2006).

-Additionally, there is a lack of landfill-specific information regarding the number and type of industrial waste landfills in the United States.
+The lack of landfill-specific information regarding the number and type of industrial waste landfills in the United States is a primary uncertainty with respect to the industrial waste generation and emissions estimates.
 Uncertainty also exists in the estimates of the landfill gas oxidized.
-Another significant source of uncertainty lies with the estimates of CH_4 that are recovered by flaring and gas-to-energy projects at MSW landfills.
+Another significant source of uncertainty lies with the estimates of $CH_4$ recovered by flaring and gas-to-energy projects at MSW landfills.
 Industrial waste landfills are shown with a lower range of uncertainty due to the smaller number of data sources and associated uncertainty involved.